Legrandgroup/robotframework-bonjourlibrary/README.md

 If the service does not exist when running this keyword, it will immediately return, otherwise, it will wait at most timeout (if provided) for the service to be withdrawn or will block forever (not recommended)

+All options are identical to the keyword `Wait For Service Name`

 After running this keyword, the internal database will be updated with the services remaining (filtered according to arguments (IPv4/IPv6, type etc...)